Stop-Loss Insurance: Are You Overpaying for Protection?

 Why Most Employers Overpay

 Many employers rely on their broker to market stop-loss annually.
 But some brokers have preferred carrier relationships that limit the number of competitive bids.
-Others havent optimized the plan structure — specific deductible, aggregating specific, or aggregate attachment point — to match the employers actual risk profile.
+Others have not optimized the plan structure (specific deductible, aggregating specific, or aggregate attachment point) to match the employer's actual risk profile.

 What to Evaluate